Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained through volunteer work or interning
+- Include any relevant experience you’ve gained by volunteering or internships

-- Highlight any accomplishments or responsibilities you fulfilled in these positions.
+- You should highlight any achievements or responsibilities you fulfilled in these roles

 References: